PowerDNS/pdns/pdns/dnsdistdist/docs/upgrade_guide.rst

 :func:`addLuaAction` and :func:`addLuaResponseAction` have been removed.
 Instead, use :func:`addAction` with a :func:`LuaAction`, or :func:`addResponseAction` with a :func:`LuaResponseAction`.

+:func:`newPacketCache` now takes an optional table as its second argument, instead of several optional parameters.

+To improve security, all ambient capabilities are now dropped after the startup phase, which might prevent launching the webserver on a privileged port at run-time, or impact some custom Lua code.
+In addition, systemd's sandobxing features are now determined at compile-time, resulting in more restrictions on recent distributions.
+See pull requests 7138 and 6634 for more information.

+If you are compiling dnsdist, note that several ./configure options have been renamed to provide a more consistent experience.
+Features that depends on an external component have been prefixed with '--with-' while internal features use '--enable-'.
+This lead to the following changes:

+- ``--enable-fstrm`` to ``--enable-dnstap``
+- ``--enable-gnutls`` to ``--with-gnutls``
+- ``--enable-libsodium`` to ``--with-libsodium``
+- ``--enable-libssl`` to ``--with-libssl``
+- ``--enable-re2`` to ``--with-re2``

 1.3.2 to 1.3.3
 --------------